GoogleChrome/web.dev/src/site/content/en/blog/digging-into-the-privacy-sandbox/index.md

 ---

 ## Summary

+* This post outlines APIs and concepts from the [Privacy Sandbox](https://www.chromium.org/Home/chromium-privacy/privacy-sandbox) proposals.
- + The [Privacy Sandbox proposals](#proposals) need your feedback.
+* The proposals need your feedback.
- + Please comment on the proposals by filing issues on the repositories linked to below.
+* You can comment on the proposals by filing issues on [the repositories linked to below](#proposals).
-+ There's a [glossary for the proposals](#glossary) at the end of this post.
+* There's a [glossary](#glossary)  for the proposals at the end of this post.

 {% YouTube 'WnCKlNE52tc' %}

-Thanks to Michael Kleber and Marshall Vale for their help writing this post.
+Thanks to Michael Kleber and Marshall Vale for their help in writing this post.

 ---